Copyright and Teaching in the Classroom

 May I give print handouts of journal articles and other materials to students?

 Is it a book chapter?
-Under the University’s new Fair Dealing Policy, you can distribute copies of a single chapter from a book or up to 10% of a book to students.
+Under the University’s Fair Dealing Policy, you can distribute copies of a single chapter from a book or up to 10% of a book to students.

 Is it an article?
 If it comes from the Library’s ejournal collections, you’ll need to check the Library’s licence database to confirm whether the licence allows print distribution.
-If the article isn’t owned by the Library, you may copy and distribute one article per issue under the new Fair Dealing Policy.
+If the article isn’t owned by the Library, you may copy and distribute one article per issue under the Fair Dealing Policy.

 Is it something else – e.g. material from the Internet?
 Under a new exception to the Copyright Act, you have the right to distribute materials that you find on the Internet to students, provided: